 This VA program's stipend is paid directly to the primary family caregiver based on care level and a GS-04 pay scale for the local area the veteran resides.
-Note there is a specific eligibility criteria and certifications which are required to receive this benefit on a tiered basis depending on the amount and degree of personal care services provided.
-Special Compensation for Assistance with Activities of Daily Living (SCAADL), covered on page 17, is the DoD program for caregivers and has its own criteria and requirements.
+There is a specific eligibility criteria and certifications required to receive this benefit on a tiered basis depending on the amount and degree of personal care services provided.
+Special Compensation for Assistance with Activities of Daily Living (SCAADL), covered on page 22, is the DoD program for caregivers and has its own criteria and requirements.